Here is our pick for the top venues offering Men's haircuts from around Australia.

 To shave or not to shave?
 Go for somewhere in between.
 Some light stubble can soften the sharpness of the jawline.

-If you have an oblong face shape… The face shape is longer than it is wide.
+The face shape is longer than it is wide.
 The forehead, cheekbones and jawline are similar in size.

 Like the versatile oval shape, you can wear most haircuts with the oblong shape.
 Avoid sides that are too short because it can add length to an already elongated shape.
 Think buzz cuts or crew cuts – but nothing too short because you want to add width.
 If you want more volume up top, try a side part, comb over or short brush up.